 Once I started thinking about peas, I remembered the fresh dill and mint in my refrigerator that, though still clinging to life, really needed to be used up sooner than later.
 When I started thinking about dill and mint, of course I wanted to incorporate some lemon.
 All of a sudden, the soup had changed quite a bit!

-While I’ll definitely give the original soup recipe a try next time, I was absolutely thrilled with this version.
-This thick and velvety soup feels so indulgent, you’ll have a hard time believing that it’s healthy.
-The herb and lemon sour cream garnish worked perfectly with the simple flavors of the soup – it’s not optional.
+While I’ll definitely give the original soup recipe a try next time, I was absolutely thrilled with this edamame and green pea soup.
+This thick and velvety soup feels so indulgent, you’ll have a hard time believing that it’s so healthy.
+The herb and lemon sour cream garnish worked perfectly with the simple flavors of the soup—it’s not optional.

 When it comes to blending this soup, you can’t mess around.
 Soybeans are tough.
 I first tried puréeing the soup with an immersion blender, but the consistency wasn’t creamy enough.
 Just as Phoo-D suggests, I recommend puréeing the soup in an actual blender.

 Yields six servings